ASgoPew/IronPythonPlugin/README.md

 You can also run scripts from console or chat for debug purposes.

 ## Installing
+This plugin is for TShock version 4.3.26 and uses Newtonsoft.Json version 10.
 To install the plugin you need to do this:
 * Install [IronPython](https://ironpython.net/download/).
-* Add MyIronMython.dll to server root directory.
+* Add MyIronMython.dll from archive to server root directory (near TerrariaServer.exe).
-* Add IronPythonPlugin.dll to ServerPlugins directory.
+* Add ServerPlugins/IronPythonPlugin.dll from archive to ServerPlugins directory.
-* You will probably need to add all other dlls from the archive to server root directory if plugin raises an error at the beginning.

 Then run the server and it will create iron_python_config.json, where you probably want to write something like this:
 ```json